The power of silent learners

 APRIL 27, 2016

 We met in the Change11 MOOC run by Stephen Downes and George Siemens and then again in a course run by Etienne and Beverly Wenger-Trayner in which we were both online participants.
 Bev has just posted a video about this year’s courses.

 Drawing to think

 JULY 9, 2016

-Furthering Higher Education Possibilities through Massive Open Online Courses (pp. write to think, which is why I am writing this post.
-2015).
+Furthering Higher Education Possibilities through Massive Open Online Courses (pp. I will start by saying that I do not draw to think, even though I do occasionally draw.
+I write to think, which is why I am writing this post.
+Let me explain.

 The Pedagogy of ModPo

 The ModPo team realizes that lots of teachers attend the course looking for ideas on how best to teach poetry in their classrooms.
 In cMOOCs the students drive the direction of the course.
 The ModPo team do not believe that they offer a course or a text book.

 An Introduction to the Divided Brain – Part 1